jasl/vibe_photos_v3/AI_IMPLEMENTATION_DETAILS.md

 - Emit structured logs with correlation IDs: adopt helper `get_correlation_id()` with contextvar fallback.

 ## Integration Notes
-- When introducing new dependencies, extend `DEPENDENCIES.md` and run `uv lock` to update `uv.lock`.
+- When introducing new dependencies, extend `DEPENDENCIES.md` and run `uv lock` so the root `uv.lock` stays the single source of truth.
 - Document any deviations or experimental findings in `blueprints/phase_final/research/`.
 - Sync acceptance criteria back to `AI_TASK_TRACKER.md` upon completion.